 The kitchen’s effort to appease the Instagram crowd is notable beyond the cutesy buns.
 With some petals on top, the otherwise ordinary looking steamed rice in lotus leaf wrap managed to instantly attract all of our phones and cameras.
 Often the lotus leaf only acts as decoration, but here it did infuse the rice with its fresh aroma.

 The plate of leafy greens we hoped could refresh our palate a little was soaked with oil.
 We abandoned it halfway through,

 For dessert I picked a trio of sweets: vegetarian bird’s nest with rock sugar, date pudding and deep fried Chinese haw dumpling.
 The first one was purely sugar water, but the latter two had good chewy texture and, much to my liking, not too sweet.

-The signature items were solid, but the miss rate was quite hard for the rest of the items.
+The signature items were mostly solid, but the miss rate was quite high for the rest of the items.
 The bill came to around $210 per person, not exactly a bargain for dim sum but admittedly we had ordered more than enough.
 I don’t mind coming back again to try some dishes I have missed out on like the Flaming Pineapple, but with my memory of the Social Place still fresh I will first go to Yum Cha again to see how the two compares.